benmezger/benmezger/README.md

-Years later after moving around Italy and Germany, we moved to the south of Brazil, where I lived for 3 years before my parents got divorced and my mother moved to Amsterdam and me, my sister, stepmother, and father moved to [Sark](https://en.wikipedia.org/wiki/Sark), in the Channel Island.
+Years later after moving around Italy and Germany, we moved to the south of Brazil, where I lived for 3 years before my parents got divorced and my mother moved to Amsterdam, myself, my sister, stepmother, and father moved to [Sark](https://en.wikipedia.org/wiki/Sark), in the Channel Island.

 Two years later, we moved to Portugal and then back to England, but this time,